Overview

 overview

-const HiText = <div>Hi</div>
+const hiText = <div>Hi</div>

-const HiText = <div>Hi {nickname}</div>
+const hiText = <div>Hi {nickname}</div>

-start an html-like snippet
+start an inline HTML-like snippet

-const HiText = <div>Hi</div>
+const hiText = <div>Hi</div>

-embed a JS snippet
+embed JS

-Within the snippet, we may embed some JS within curly braces.
+Within the snippet, we embed some JS within curly braces.

-const HiText = <div>Hi {nickname}</div>
+const hiText = <div>Hi {nickname}</div>

-const HiText = <div style={st}>Hi</div>
+const hiText = <div style={styleObject}>Hi</div>

 transpile